 Phase#6 Deployment and Support

-Releasing a native mobile app involves submitting your app to the app stores, App Store for iOS apps, and Google Play Store for Android apps.
+Releasing a native mobile app involves submitting your app to the Google Play Store for Android apps and App Store for iOS apps.
 You will need a developer account with Apple App Store and Google Play Store before launching your mobile app.

 An app’s release in the app store requires preparing metadata which includes: